-Employees must sign all personal guests in and out in Administration before the guests enter/exit staff only areas.
 Employees must remain with their personal guests the entire time the guests are in staff only areas and should limit this time to break and meal periods.

 Emergency Building Closing

 The Director will be responsible for making the decision to close the Library due to inclement weather or other unforeseen circumstances.
 If the decision is made to close the Library prior to opening for business in the morning, an effort will be made to contact employees via phone, text, or e-mail.